AleksandarDzudzevic/WeatherStationProject/README.md

     f.write(f"{reading} \n")
 print(f"It worked {datetime.now()} \n")
 ```
-#### Picture 5.1 shows the recorded data stored in the .csv file.
+#### Figure 5.1 shows the recorded data stored in the .csv file.
 The data was measured everyb5 minutes for 48 hours for a totl of 576 data units.
 ![We used a .csv file to store 48hours worth of data measured every 5 min.
 Each row has a time when data was recorded, tempratures and humidity from all 4 sensors, median temperature and humidity](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/crietria-c-proof5.1.png)

 ### 6. The client wanted a prediction the subsequent 12 hours for both temperature and humidity.
 > We made a prediction  for the temperature and humidity for the next 12 hours which is shown in the graphs bellow (pictures 6.1 & 6.2), using the data from 24th to 36th hour of recording is most aplicable for the prediction, with a 4.5% margin error which was calculated by comparing the predicted temperature outside from these time periods and a +1.5% or 1.5% humidity range for the margin error for humidity prediction whcih was calculated based on how much data varied throughout recordings.
 We used plt.fillinbetween and plt.errorbar becuase it was the best way to represnt the margin error and allow the client to visually understand what range of temperature to expect for the following 12 hours.
 With this criteria 6 was fulfilled.
-#### Picture 6.1 shows the prediction of the temperature in the room for the subsequent 12 hours after the measuring took place.
+#### Figure 6.1 shows the prediction of the temperature in the room for the subsequent 12 hours after the measuring took place.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/temperature_prediction_for_next_12h.png)
-#### Picture 6.2 shows the prediction of the humidity in the room for the subsequent 12 hours after the measuring took place with the apropriate margin error.
+#### Figure 6.2 shows the prediction of the humidity in the room for the subsequent 12 hours after the measuring took place with the apropriate margin error.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/humidity_prediciton_fot_next12h.png)
 *Will use the same part of the day from the second 24h period because it is more relatable and use the diff in the early afternoon readings as a prediction for the error bar